“At LDN Convergence, you can really make your wildest ideas happen.” – Jacqueline Demendeev, 2018 Converger

-TAP is thrilled to present its inaugural LDN Convergence, where London artists of all disciplines can work together and develop interesting new work.
-This is a two-week rapid creation “convergence,” which will include side projects, community workshops, open rehearsals, an umbrella project, and an open lab performance.
-It is a unique opportunity that is not to be missed -buy your $5 ticket to the Open Lab and see artists (“Convergers”) come together to create something new right here in the core of London.
+LDN Convergence is a multi-arts residency delivered by TAP, where artists of all disciplines can work together and develop interesting new work.
+This is a two-week rapid creation “convergence,” which includes side projects, community workshops, open rehearsals, an umbrella project, and an open lab performance.
+It is a unique opportunity for artists with different skills and expertise to come together and create something entirely new right here in the core of London.
 LDN Convergence is modelled after The Indy Convergence program based out of Indianapolis.
-FAQ – Frequently Asked Questions

 We recently wrapped up our inaugural LDN Convergence this past July.
 If you’re an artist interested in participating in our 2019 LDN Convergence, email us at firstname.lastname@example.org and we can add you to our contact list for when applications open.
 FAQ – Frequently Asked Questions

 Thank you to our donors Lina and Chris Bowden, and Carlyle Peterson Lawyers LLP, as well as our sponsor Downtown London for their enthusiasm and support for this new residency program at TAP.

 Wondering what this residency is like for artists?
 Here’s what our 2018 Convergers have to say:

 “My experience with the LDN Convergence was transformative.
 I learned so much about interdisciplinary work, collaboration, and experimentation.
 The Program Facilitators pushed me in artistic ways I never would have considered otherwise.
 I can see myself bringing the things I learned out into my community and I can’t wait to continue creating in this new exciting way.”